Skip to main content

 SignedData

-Used for implementing oracles in blueprints.
-To achieve this, the blueprint should have a public method exclusively for oracle use, with a SignedData object as its primary received parameter.
+Out-of-the-box support for oracles in blueprints.
+To achieve this, the blueprint should have a public method exclusively for oracle use, which receives a SignedData as a parameter.

 Data attributes:

-• data: off-chain data that the oracle wants to input into the contract.
+• data: off-chain data that the oracle wants to feed into the contract.
 The type of data is defined in the SignedData parameter received by the oracle's public method referred to.

 • script_input: bytes denoting the script used to authenticate the oracle.